Life Shouldn’t Be Like This

 Acceptance or Resignation

 Gregg Krech in The Art of Taking Action differentiates between acceptance and resignation.
 He explains that acceptance is not helplessness in the face of uncontrollable circumstances.
-He writes, “in resignation we may accept our emotional state and take no action whatsoever.
+He writes, “In resignation we may accept our emotional state and take no action whatsoever.
 This is a type of acceptance that is really resignation.
-It is what happens when the depressed person realizes he or she is depressed and then continues to lie on the sofa all afternoon in a state of melancholy” (2014, location 459).
+It is what happens when the depressed person realizes he or she is depressed and then continues to lie on the sofa all afternoon in a state of melancholy” (Krech, 2014).

 References: